 If you delve deep into the South Island’s natural beauty you’ll find Abel Tasman; an unspoiled wilderness of pristine bays full of sparkling blue water and dense, green landscapes no camera will ever do justice.
-Sink your feet into an endless stretch of shore, grab a kayak and paddle out into the bay, and trek through luscious greenery on the adventure of a lifetime.
-From marveling at unique rock formations said to be shaped by the gods to swapping campfire stories under the stars, our Abel Tasman tours & holidays offer you the chance to unwind, reconnect, and seek out the magic of Mother Nature.
+Sink your feet into an endless stretch of shore, grab a kayak and paddle out into the bay, and trek through luscious greenery on the adventure of a lifetime in New Zealand's secret paradise.
+From marvelling at unique rock formations said to be shaped by the gods to swapping campfire stories under the stars, our Abel Tasman tours and holidays offer you the chance to unwind, reconnect, and seek out the magic of Mother Nature.

 Our Abel Tasman Tours & Holidays

 Everyone travelling on an Intrepid trip must be fully vaccinated against COVID-19 as a condition of carriage.

 All children aged 5 to 17 years old must provide proof of vaccination (if eligible), proof of recovery or a negative COVID-19 test.